explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

 Files previously stored in COS are not accessible in Private Browsing or Incognito mode.
 User agents may allow COS to work during an Incognito session, but the data would not be retained.
-Alternatively, user agents may disable COS entirely or always lie about the availability of files.
+Alternatively, user agents may disable COS entirely or apply GREASE'ing to always return false negatives about the availability of files.

 ## 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?